 We can talk about song content all day, but I'd argue that the bigger issue here is lack of representation.
 Much respect to Jean Grae, Invincible, the Anomolies crew, Desdamona, Ang13, Dessa, Psalm One, Maria Isa, Bahamadia and the other great female rappers out there, but they're drops in the bucket when it comes to indie hip hop as a whole, which is solidly and overwhelmingly male-dominated.

 Why is this?
 I'd have to assume that at least part of the reason is the above-mentioned sexism (subtle or not) in the lyrical content of a lot of indie-rap.
 Who'd want to dive into a culture where you're disrespected?
 Also, an interest in underground hip hop often grows out of an interest in mainstream hip hop (i.e. kids like MC Hammer, then later discover Mos Def, then later start rapping), which is so often explicitly sexist; not to mention the lack of female role models for young, aspiring female MCs.
 Finally, I'd point to the physical way in which most rappers get started: you find some like-minded souls (statistically, probably men) to build with, you book some shows through promoters or venue booking people (again, often men), you network with other artists (who are usually men); it's a community experience.
-With women so often on the outside-looking-in to begin with, it can be hard to build that initial community.
+With women so often on the outside-looking-in to begin with, it can be hard to build that initial community (UPDATE: here's a piece I wrote all about this idea).

 I won't go too far into why women are underrepresented in indie-hip hop.
 I think there are many reasons.
 I'm more interested in what we, as a community, can do about it.